Films and series are just as great as the story they tell. No performance or cinematography can rescue poor storytelling based on a poor premise.

 Lesson learned: If you accept suffering as Status Quo, you’ll never be free.

 Tyler Dordon, played by Brad Pitt, is the antagonist of the main character, played by Edward Norton.
-An antagonist which embodies what his counterpart dreams of: The good-looking, the coolness, and above all, the freedom, he doesn’t dare to fight for.
+An antagonist that embodies what his counterpart dreams of… The good-looking, the coolness, and above all, the freedom, he doesn’t dare to fight for.